Before You Go

 - All activities and related equipment as outlined in the itinerary

-- Highest quality inflatable rafts and related equipment including spray jacket, helmet, paddle and personal flotation device
+- High-quality inflatable rafts and related equipment including spray jacket, helmet, paddle, and personal flotation device

-- Machu Picchu entrance fees on day 5, along with a permit to hike Huayna Picchu or Machu Picchu Mountain
+- Machu Picchu entrance fees on day 5 (includes a ticket to hike Huayna Picchu)

 - Ground transportation as outlined in the itinerary